 I’m sure he/she/it will turn out to be important (maybe even essential!) someday.
 In the meantime I’ll just keep wondering.

-Filed under Computer Graphics, Works in Progress
+and was filed under Computer Graphics, Works in Progress

 It’s with no small amount of pride that I can now reveal my second, and most successful, human hybrid experiment.
 I wish I knew exactly what it was; but, as you can see, it’s keeping an eye on us until I figure that out.